-SiteGround is one of the few hosting companies that allow users to choose their preferred data center when signing up for a hosting service.
-They provide 30-day money back guarantee to try their service, risk-free.
+SiteGround is one of the few hosting companies that allows users to choose their preferred data center when signing up for a hosting service.
+They provide a 30-day money back guarantee to try their service, risk-free.

 DreamHost was founded in 1996, and currently hosts around 1.5 million domains.
-They offer industry-leading 97-day money back guarantee to try their service risk-free.
+They offer an industry-leading 97-day money back guarantee to try their service, risk-free.

 SiteGround vs. DreamHost – Speed and Uptime

 Speed and uptime are the most important factors you need to consider when choosing a web hosting service.